Chapter 15

 "[5] When Haman saw that Mordecai would not kneel down or pay him honor, he was enraged.
 [6] Yet having learned who Mordecai's people were, he scorned the idea of killing only Mordecai.
 Instead Haman looked for a way to destroy all Mordecai's people, the Jews, throughout the whole kingdom of Xerxes."

-After Haman's decree to destroy all the Jewish people was published, ratified by the king and proclaimed throughout Xerxes domain, Mordecai and the Jewish population discovered their fate.
+After Haman's decree to destroy all the Jewish people was published and ratified by the king, Mordecai and the Jewish population discovered their fate.
 This is recorded in,

 Esther 4:1-3